Curriculum Rationale in: Science

 The examination board is: AQA

-At key stage 5 students have 4 possible choices available to them.
+At Key Stage 5 students have four possible choices available to them.

 These are vocational courses, which allow students to develop their practical and analytical skills within science.